AllstaRawR/FILFY/README.md

 ---

 ### TABLE OF CONTENTS
-###### If your issue is that Wabbajack cannot download missing files, please skip to [this section](https://github.com/AllstaRawR/FILFY/blob/main/README.md#fixing-stuck-downloads-in-wabbajack) and manually download these files to place inside of your Wabbajack downloads folder.
-You can skip to any desired section with the table of contents below.
+###### You can skip to any desired section with the table of contents below.
 If you have questions not answered in the [Common Issues](#common-issues) section, please ask in our public [Discord Server](https://discord.gg/ag6FSESCK6).

+#### If your issue is that Wabbajack cannot download missing files, please skip to [this section](https://github.com/AllstaRawR/FILFY/blob/main/README.md#fixing-stuck-downloads-in-wabbajack) and manually download these files to place inside of your Wabbajack downloads folder.

 | TABLE OF CONTENTS |
 | ----------- |